 Best Beaches In Donoussa Island

 If you are reading this article is most probably because you want to travel to Donoussa, a haven of peace in the middle of the small Cyclades close to the most famous islands of Naxos, Iraklia and Amorgos.
 Well, if so, you are in the right place!
 We visited Donousa in August 2019 and we spent there 22 days wild camping on the beach of Livadi, completely isolated from the world, living following the rhythm of nature.
+If you’re not up for wild camping, with Travala you’ll save 25$ on your booking and find amazing apartment to rent!
 We explored the island on foot and by boat discovering even the smallest beach or cove, and yes: they are incredibly beautiful and calm even in August.
 From Kedros to Stavros, from Kalotaritissa to Livadi, you’ll be able to find the ideal beach for you.
 What are you waiting?
 Discover all the beaches of the island of Donoussa!

 Stavros Beach in Donoussa's Port